slowernews/wisdom-tldr/README.md

 > *add mark manson on procrastination*
 > *'Pressed by circumstances, we feel unusually energized and focused.'*

+– Have a Mission
+Every day, whether it’s “be creative today.”
+Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
+Learn something new.
+Missions are for people who DO.
+Mission statements are for people who DON’T.
 -->

 > *'Stop making resolutions and start making something.'*